oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ## One-off Ingestion

+Usage: Add `tkyoDrift.js(text, ioType)` in your file, along with an import statement.

-`tkyoDrift.js(text, type)` handles individual inputs for drift comparison.
+`tkyoDrift.js(text, ioType)` handles individual inputs for drift comparison.
 It:

 - Accepts two text strings as `input` and `ioType` parameters.
 - Embeds using as many models as you specify (default 3).